Sage-hex/alx-low_level_programming/README.md

-This repository tends to show the basics and the applicatiob of C programming language.
-Project done at ALX Software engineering School
+This is about if ,while loop project in C programming